Boulder08/chunknorris/README.md

 6. You can control the amount of parallel encodes by a CLI parameter.
 Tune the amount according to your system, both CPU and memory-wise.

-7. The encoded chunks are concatenated in their original order to a Matroska (AV1) or MP4 (HEVC) container using ffmpeg.
-I couldn't get MKV muxing working properly on raw HEVC streams so had to resort to MP4 muxing.
-Nevertheless, you probably will remux the files anyway to add sound, subs etc.
+7. The encoded chunks are concatenated in their original order to a Matroska (AV1, HEVC with mkvmerge) or MP4 (HEVC with ffmpeg) container.

 ---